 How many times have you tried discussing your brilliant home design ideas about your home with your partner and he had no idea what you were talking about?
 How many times did you try to describe what you meant and you couldn’t find the right words?
+How many times did you try to actually organize your home design ideas?

 It happened to me a million times and I should have the knowledge and vocabulary as an architect.
 Sometimes I couldn’t describe what I meant and sometimes my husband stopped listening because he just couldn’t visualize it.